Dhrumil-Goswami/django_crm/README.md

 # Django CRM Project

-This repository contains the source code for the "Getting Started With Django" course, available on YouTube and JustDjango.
+This repository contains the source code for the DJANGO

 ## Getting Started